Begin the New Year on a Better Workflow.

 • Bill of materials (BOM)

-MRP creates a detailed list of all parts and raw materials needed to make a finished product, specifying how much of each item is required.
+MRP creates a detailed list of all parts and raw materials needed to make a finished product, specifying the amount of each item required.

 • Inventory control

-MRP keeps track of current stock and predicts future demand.
+MRP tracks current stock and predicts future demand.
 It calculates how much material is needed and when to reorder, helping businesses avoid running out of supplies or having too much inventory.

 • Production planning

 This feature helps schedule and coordinate production tasks.
-MRP makes sure resources, labor, and machines are used efficiently to meet demand while keeping costs low.
+MRP ensures resources, labor, and machines are used efficiently to meet demand while keeping costs low.

 • Demand forecasting